California Representatives Take Trash From Closed National Parks And Deliver It To The White House

 — ABC News (@ABC) January 9, 2019

 And while the trash delivery didn’t seem to have any impact on Trump’s speech — or his determination to continue the shutdown until the border wall is funded — it did demonstrate the growing problem as the partial shutdown drags on.
-The shutdown has been going for over 18 days, and parks across the country remain closed — and government employees remain out of work.
+The shutdown has been going strong for over 18 days, and parks across the country remain closed.
+Many government employees have been furloughed, or are working on delayed pay schedules.

-Representativesn Huffman and Speier are hoping their trash move will raise awareness about what is going on with our national parks, and what people are attempting to do about the situation.
+Representatives Huffman and Speier are hoping this move will raise awareness about what is going on with America’s national parks, and what people are attempting to do about the situation.

 “But it shouldn’t be city workers, it shouldn’t be community members who just can’t stand the denigration of their national park,” Huffman said in an interview with KQED.
 “It should be folks who are paid to do this work and ready to do this work, and we should open the government so they can do it.”

 Ultimately, the government officials want their gesture to lead to some accountability on the part of Donald Trump.
-Trump has repeatedly placed blame for the shutdown on Democrats, who are willing to reopen the government — but will not budge on funding the border wall.
+Trump has repeatedly placed blame for the shutdown on Democrats, while Democrats point the finger at the president.

 “We’re here to say, ‘Mr. Trump here’s your trash,'” Speier said.